confluentinc/jmx-monitoring-stacks/README.md

 (cd jmx-monitoring-stacks && git fetch && git checkout 5.5.0-post && git pull)
 ```

 5. Start the monitoring solution with the STACK selected.
-Note that this also starts cp-demo, you do not need to start cp-demo separately.
+This command also starts cp-demo, you do not need to start cp-demo separately.

 ```bash
 ${STACK}/start.sh
 ```

 6. Stop the monitoring solution.
+This command also stops cp-demo, you do not need to stop cp-demo separately.

 ```bash
 ${STACK}/stop.sh